Spirent/iTest-assets/Libraries/DUTs/Community/di_adtran/README.md

-# project://di_adtran
-2 QuickCall Libraries in project://di_adtran:
+2 QuickCall Libraries in project://di_adtran
+## Library: project://di_adtran/session_profiles/adtran_nv838_qc.fftc
-## Quickcall library for Adtran NV838 (project://di_adtran/session_profiles/adtran_nv838_qc.fftc)
+## Headline: Quickcall library for Adtran NV838
+Description:
 QuickCalls for ADTRAN NV838.

 ### login

 Argument | Description
 ------------ | -------------
 userid |
 password |
-abort_execution | If there is a failure in login this argument determines if execution is aborted or not.
-Default value is 1 (for yes).
+abort_execution | If there is a failure in login this argument determines if execution is aborted or not.<br>Default value is 1 (for yes).
 This corresponds with current behavior.
 ### noc_login

 Argument | Description